alevoski/ScanPC/readme.md

 Put the code or the exe on a USB key and go scanning some Windows computers.

-**Note : To limit viruses spreading, you should always analyze your scanning devices between two scan !  ** [Decontamine_Linux can help you !](https://github.com/alevoski/decontamine_Linux)
+***Note : To limit viruses spreading, you should always analyze your scanning devices between two scans !***
+[Decontamine_Linux can help you !](https://github.com/alevoski/decontamine_Linux)

 #### Demo